-Levatores costarum, intertransversarii muscles
+Levatores costarum, intertransversarii

-|Superior and inferior posterior serratus muscle|
+|Superior and inferior posterior serratus|

 |Inspection||Cyanosis?
 Use of accessory muscles of respiration?
-Determination of the breathing frequency (standard value: 12–15 breaths per minute)|
+Determination of breathing frequency (standard value: 12–15 breaths per minute)|

-|Palpation||Check for thorax stability (applying pressure on the clavicle cranially on both sides)|
+|Palpation||Check for thoracic stability (applying pressure on the clavicle cranially on both sides)|

-|Percussion||The lung creates a sonorous sound, whereas liver and spleen create a damped one.
-This way, the caudal lung edges can be determined.|
+|Percussion||The lung generates a sonorous sound, whereas liver and spleen produce a dull sound.
+Thus, the caudal lung edges can be determined.|

-|Auscultation||The auscultation is performed in direct comparison with the opposite side.
-A vesicular breathing sound is the normal result.
-A weakened breathing sound can point to pleural effusion, a pneumothorax, or a chronic obstructive bronchitis.
-A pronounced sound of respiration can occur in patients with pneumonia.|
+|Auscultation||Auscultation is performed in direct comparison with the opposite side.
+Vesicular breathing sound is normal, whereas a weak breathing sound points to pleural effusion, pneumothorax, or chronic obstructive bronchitis.
+Pronounced respiratory sound occurs in patients with pneumonia.|

-|Sputum||Depending on coloration and consistency, different several diagnoses are possible.
-Additionally, a direct detection of pathogens is possible.|
+|Sputum||Depending on color and consistency, different several diagnoses are possible.
+Additionally, direct detection of pathogens is possible.|

 |Sonography||Imaging of pleural effusion|

 |X-Ray||Graphic presentation of the lung as a dark area.
 Brighter areas or shadows suggest pathologies.
-Examination of lung vessels, recesses, and location and course of the trachea.|
+Examination of lung vessels, recesses, and tracheal location and course.|

-|CT Thoracic||In the lung window, differentiated statements concerning solid tumors, swelling of lymph nodes, or pulmonary fibrosis can be made.|
+|CT Chest||In the pulmonary window, differentiation of solid tumors, lymph node swelling, or pulmonary fibrosis can be made.|

 Pneumonia (lung inflammation)

-- Pathologically-anatomically: localization and expansion
+- Pathologically and anatomically: localization and expansion

-- Clinic: primary/secondary pneumonia, acute/chronic pneumonia
+- Clinical: primary/secondary pneumonia, acute/chronic pneumonia